 No time to make your own candy jar?
 No problem buy store-bought candy and add this cute free printable to make it a little more special.
 The printables are in two different sizes to fit any candy bag.

 Has your teacher been asking for donations of school supplies?
 Teachers are often spending their own money on supplies needed in your child’s classroom.
 Find out what they need and fill up a basket of those supplies.

-Brighten up the classroom for your teacher with a beautiful bouquet of flowers or a pretty plant.
+Brighten up your teacher’s home with a beautiful bouquet of flowers or a pretty plant.
 Then add a pretty vase and a note from your child if dropping it off at school.
 Or go to 1800Flowers.com and ship flowers to your child’s teacher.